StanleyChan00/Cybersecurity-Learning-Journey/README.md

 # Cybersecurity-Learning-Journey
 Documenting my learning journey as I progress toward becoming a cybersecurity professional.
-My goal is not merely to complete these courses and obtain these certifications, but to ensure that I thoroughly comprehend the nuances and intricacies of each topic.
+My goal is to ensure that I thoroughly understand the nuances and intricacies of each topic I study here, not simply go through everything like a checklist.
 ## Current Goals
 - [ ] Complete TryHackMe Pre Security course
 - [ ] Complete TryHackMe SOC Level 1 course